 - [Associativity Principle] - In the absence of sensory cues, a retrieved item plays the role of an internal cue that triggers the retrieval of the next item.

-\[\boldsymbol \xi^{\mu} = \underbrace{1000101\cdots001}_{N \text{ neurons}},\]where 1 indicates an active neuron, and 0 indicates a slient neuron.
-Neurons in the network are interconnected in a particular way such that when only part of the neurons activated by some external cue with noise, the network activity will soon converge to its most similar memory that has been stored.
-These memories are also called attractors of the neural networks.
+\[\boldsymbol \xi^{\mu} = \underbrace{1000101\cdots001}_{N \text{ neurons}},\]where “1” indicates an active neuron, and “0” indicates a inactive neuron.
+The neurons within the network are interconnected in a specific manner such that when only a subset of neurons is activated by an external cue, even with noise, the network activity will converge to the most similar stored memory.
+These stored memories are also referred to as attractors of the neural networks.

 An illustration of memory retrieval from my slides.
 An image “T” encoded by binary neural activity is stored in an associative memory model.
 Each pixel here indicates a neuron.
 When the external cue, a corrupted “T”, is given, the network is able to restore the correct image.
 See my slides to quickly recap the classic idea of Hopfield nets.
 The slides also introduce recent advances (Krotov and Hopfield, 2016; Krotov and Hopfield, 2020) to increase the memory capacity of Hopfield nets from \(\mathcal O(N)\) to \(\mathcal O(e^N)\).

-\[T_{ij} = \frac{1}{Nf(1-f)}\sum_{\mu=1}^{M}(\xi_i^\mu - f)(\xi_j^\mu - f),\]with specially \(T_{ii} = 0\), where \(T_{ij}\) indicates the connection from neuron \(j\) to neuron \(i\), \(M\) is the total number of items retained in memory, and \(N\) is the total number of neurons.
-When \(f \ll 1\), neuron \(i\) and neuron \(j\) are strongly connected when they are both active in one memory.
-This means if we only look at strong connections in an associative memory network, the stored memories form \(M\) (potentially overlapped) cliques.
+\[T_{ij} = \frac{1}{Nf(1-f)}\sum_{\mu=1}^{M}(\xi_i^\mu - f)(\xi_j^\mu - f),\]with a special condition where \(T_{ii} = 0\).
+Here, \(T_{ij}\) represents the connection strength from neuron \(j\) to neuron \(i\), \(M\) is the total number of items retained in memory, and \(N\) is the total number of neurons.
+When \(f \ll 1\), neuron \(i\) and neuron \(j\) exhibit strong connections when they are both active within a single memory.
+Consequently, if we focus only on the strong connections within an associative memory network, the stored memories form \(M\) potentially overlapping cliques.

-The neural activity dynamics \(\sigma_i(t)\in \{0, 1\}\) is given by (Romani et al., 2013)
+The dynamics of neural activity, denoted as \(\sigma_i(t)\in \{0, 1\}\) can be described by the following equation (Romani et al., 2013)

-\[\sigma_i(t+1) = \Theta\left(\sum_{j=1}^N T_{ij}\sigma_j(t) - \frac{J}{Nf}\sum_{j=1}^{N}\sigma_j(t) - \theta_{i}(t)\right),\]where \(\Theta(\cdot)\) is the Heaviside function, \(J>0\) is the strength of global feedback inhibition that controls the overall level of activity, and \(\theta_i(t) \in [-\kappa, \kappa]\) is the threshold for the neuron \(i\).
-Consider the energy function,
+\[\sigma_i(t+1) = \Theta\left(\sum_{j=1}^N T_{ij}\sigma_j(t) - \frac{J}{Nf}\sum_{j=1}^{N}\sigma_j(t) - \theta_{i}(t)\right),\]where \(\Theta(\cdot)\) is the Heaviside function, \(J>0\) represents the strength of global feedback inhibition that controls the overall level of activity, and \(\theta_i(t) \in [-\kappa, \kappa]\) denotes the threshold for the neuron \(i\).

-\[\begin{aligned}H(\boldsymbol \sigma) &:= -\frac{1}{2}\sum_{i,j} \left(T_{ij} - \frac{J}{Nf}\right) \sigma_i\sigma_j + \sum_{i}\theta_i\sigma_i \\ & =-\frac{1}{2Nf(1-f)}\sum_{\mu=1}^{K}\left(\sum_{i} \left(\xi_i^{\mu} - f\right)\sigma_i \right)^2 \\&~~~~~+\sum_{i,j}\frac{J}{Nf}\sigma_i\sigma_j+ \sum_i\left(\theta_i - \frac{\sum_{\mu}(\xi^{\mu}_i -f)^2}{2Nf(1-f)}\right)\sigma_i,\end{aligned}\]where the first quadratic term contains the dot product of the memory \(\boldsymbol \xi^{\mu}-f\) and current neural activity \(\boldsymbol \sigma\), the second and third terms are large when \(\boldsymbol \sigma\) is dense.
-The neural activity dynamics can be interpreted as monotonically minimizing the energy, because when the activity of neuron \(i\) changes by \(\Delta \sigma_i\), the change of energy can be expressed by
+\[\begin{aligned}H(\boldsymbol \sigma) &:= -\frac{1}{2}\sum_{i,j} \left(T_{ij} - \frac{J}{Nf}\right) \sigma_i\sigma_j + \sum_{i}\theta_i\sigma_i \\ & =-\frac{1}{2Nf(1-f)}\sum_{\mu=1}^{K}\left(\sum_{i} \left(\xi_i^{\mu} - f\right)\sigma_i \right)^2 \\&~~~~~+\sum_{i,j}\frac{J}{Nf}\sigma_i\sigma_j+ \sum_i\left(\theta_i - \frac{\sum_{\mu}(\xi^{\mu}_i -f)^2}{2Nf(1-f)}\right)\sigma_i,\end{aligned}\]where the first quadratic term involves the dot product of the memory \(\boldsymbol \xi^{\mu}-f\) and the current neural activity \(\boldsymbol \sigma\).
+The second and third terms are prominent when \(\boldsymbol \sigma\) is dense.
+The dynamics of neural activity can be interpreted as monotonically minimizing the energy function because when the activity of neuron \(i\) changes by \(\Delta \sigma_i\), the change in energy can be expressed as:

-\[\Delta H = - \left(\sum_{j=1}^{N}T_{ij}\sigma_j - \frac{J}{Nf} \sum_{j=1}^N\sigma_j- \theta_i\right)\Delta\sigma_i\]\(\Delta H < 0\) if and only if \(\Delta \sigma_i\) has the same sign as \(\sum_{j=1}^{N}T_{ij}\sigma_j - \frac{J}{Nf} \sum_{j=1}^N\sigma_j- \theta_i\), which is always ensured by the neural activity dynamics.
-Therefore, the local minima of \(H(\boldsymbol \sigma)\) are steady activities.
-When \(\boldsymbol \sigma(t)\) is dense, the global inhibition is strong, which turns off many neurons to encourage sparseness.
-When \(M\) is under some capacity limit (memories \(\boldsymbol \xi^{\mu\in\{1,\dots,M\}}\)are less likely to “interfere” with each other), with a certain small \(J\) and \(\theta_i\), we can roughly read from the expression of Hamiltonian that the steady activity is one of the stored memory, i.e., \(\sigma_i = \xi^{\mu}_i\), which minimize the first quadratic term of \(H\) while satisfying the sparsity constraints.
-In other words, with some condition of the global inhibition strength \(J\) and threshold \(\theta_i\) for each neuron, a memory can be stably retrieved by a similar external cue.
+\[\Delta H = - \left(\sum_{j=1}^{N}T_{ij}\sigma_j - \frac{J}{Nf} \sum_{j=1}^N\sigma_j- \theta_i\right)\Delta\sigma_i.\]\(\Delta H < 0\) if and only if \(\Delta \sigma_i\) has the same sign as \(\sum_{j=1}^{N}T_{ij}\sigma_j - \frac{J}{Nf} \sum_{j=1}^N\sigma_j- \theta_i\), which is always guaranteed by the neural activity dynamics.
+Hence, the local minima of \(H(\boldsymbol \sigma)\) correspond to steady activities.
+When \(\boldsymbol \sigma(t)\) is dense, the global inhibition is strong, leading to the suppression of many neurons to encourage sparsity.
+When the number of memories \(M\) is below a certain capacity limit (where memories \(\boldsymbol \xi^{\mu\in\{1,\dots,M\}}\) are less likely to “interfere” with each other), with a specific small \(J\) and \(\theta_i\), we can deduce from the expression of the energy function that the steady activity corresponds to one of the stored memories, i.e., \(\sigma_i = \xi^{\mu}_i\), which minimizes the first quadratic term of \(H\) while satisfying the sparsity constraints.
+In other words, under specific conditions of global inhibition strength \(J\) and threshold \(\theta_i\) for each neuron, a memory can be stably retrieved by a similar external cue.

 Memory transition via oscillatory inhibition

-When \(N\) is large and memory representations are sparse, i.e., \(\xi_i^{\mu}\sim \text{Bernoulli}(f)\) independently for all \(i\) and \(\mu\), where \(f \ll 1\), by the law of large numbers we have
+When the number of neurons, denoted as \(N\), is large and memory representations are sparse (\(\xi_i^{\mu} \sim \text{Bernoulli}(f)\) independently for all \(i\) and \(\mu\), where \(f \ll 1\)), we can utilize the law of large numbers to make approximations.
+Specifically, we have:

-\[\sum_{i=1}^{N}\xi_i^{\mu}\approx Nf, \text{ and }\sum_{i=1}^{N}\xi_i^{\mu}\xi_i^{\nu} \approx Nf^2 ~(\text{if } \mu\neq \nu).\]The condition for stable memory representations can be obtained by setting the initial activity as a memory \(\boldsymbol \xi^{\mu}\).
-By applying the above statistics, we get self-consistent equations for all \(i\),
+\[\sum_{i=1}^{N}\xi_i^{\mu}\approx Nf, \text{ and }\sum_{i=1}^{N}\xi_i^{\mu}\xi_i^{\nu} \approx Nf^2 ~(\text{if } \mu\neq \nu).\]To determine the conditions for stable memory representations, we can set the initial activity as a memory \(\boldsymbol \xi^{\mu}\).
+By employing the aforementioned statistics, we obtain self-consistent equations for all \(i\):

-\[\xi^{\mu}_i = \Theta\left(\left(\xi^{\mu}_i -f\right)-J-\theta_i(t)\right).\]Since \(\theta_i \in [-\kappa, \kappa]\), solving the above equation gives \(J\in (\kappa - f, 1-\kappa-f)\).
+\[\xi^{\mu}_i = \Theta\left(\left(\xi^{\mu}_i -f\right)-J-\theta_i(t)\right).\]Since \(\theta_i \in [-\kappa, \kappa]\), solving the above equation yields \(J\in (\kappa - f, 1-\kappa-f)\).

-Similarly, to obtain the condition for stable overlaps of two memory representations, we initialized the neural activity with \(\boldsymbol \sigma(0) = \boldsymbol \xi^{\mu}\odot \boldsymbol \xi^{\nu}\), where “\(\odot\)” denotes the element-wise product.
-It gives a set of self-consistent equations
+Similarly, to derive the conditions for stable overlaps between two memory representations, we initialize the neural activity with \(\boldsymbol \sigma(0) = \boldsymbol \xi^{\mu} \odot \boldsymbol \xi^{\nu}\), where “\(\odot\)” denotes the element-wise product.
+This results in a set of self-consistent equations:

-\[\xi^{\mu}_i\xi^{\nu}_i = \Theta\left(\left(\xi^{\mu}_i -f\right)f + \left(\xi^{\nu}_i -f\right)f-Jf-\theta_i(t)\right).\]Thus, when \(J\in (1 - 2f + \kappa/f, 2-2f-\kappa/f)\), the overlap of two memories are stable.
+\[\xi^{\mu}_i\xi^{\nu}_i = \Theta\left(\left(\xi^{\mu}_i -f\right)f + \left(\xi^{\nu}_i -f\right)f-Jf-\theta_i(t)\right).\]Thus, when \(J\in (1 - 2f + \kappa/f, 2-2f-\kappa/f)\), the overlap of two memories remains stable.

 Figure 1 in Romani et al. (2013).
 (A) Dynamics of a network storing 16 items with periodically oscillatory inhibition and threshold adaptation.
 (B) The matrix of overlaps between memory representations.

-Simulations show that periodically oscillating \(J\) between these two regimes can successfully generate a sequence of recalled items in memory.
-To prevent the neural activity from falling back to the memory just being recalled previously, thresholds \(\theta_i(t)\) are adaptive in an activity-dependent way.
-When an item is recalled in simulations, it typically triggers a subsequent retrieval of an item with which it shares the largest memory representation overlap.
-This phenomenon can be interpreted as that the recall process comprises a series of associations among similar memories, which provides us with an interesting mathematical insight about the limit of our capability to recall things.
+Simulations have demonstrated that periodically oscillating \(J\) between these two regimes can effectively produce a sequence of recalled items in memory.
+To avoid the neural activity from reverting back to the memory that was just recalled, thresholds \(\theta_i(t)\) adapt in an activity-dependent manner.
+In the simulations, when an item is recalled, it often triggers the subsequent retrieval of an item that shares the largest overlap in memory representation.
+This phenomenon can be interpreted as the recall process involving a sequence of associations among similar memories, providing us with an intriguing mathematical understanding of the limitations of our memory recall capabilities.

 Birthday paradox of the recall model

-The relative size of the memory overlap, or similarity score of two different memories \(\mu\) and \(\nu\), is measured by the dot product of their binary neuronal representations normalized by the total number of neurons,
+The similarity score, or relative size of memory overlap, between two different memories \(\mu\) and \(\nu\), is quantified by the dot product of their binary neuronal representations normalized by the total number of neurons:

-\[s^{\mu \nu} := \frac{1}{N}\sum_{i=1}^{N}\xi^{\mu}_i\xi^{\nu}_i.\]The similarity scores are symmetric for any two distinct memories, so that they can be written as an \(M\times M\) symmetric similarity matrix.
-For convenience, here we don’t consider self-similarity and set all diagonal elements \(s^{\mu\mu}:=0\).
-Although similarities are symmetric, it is interesting to note that the induced “most similar” relationship is not necessarily symmetric.
-This is analogous to the disheartening fact that you have only a 1/2 chance of being the best friend of your best friend, even though the friendship is mutual.
-This probability is justified by
+\[s^{\mu \nu} := \frac{1}{N}\sum_{i=1}^{N}\xi^{\mu}_i\xi^{\nu}_i.\]The similarity scores form a symmetric matrix of size \(M \times M\) for any two distinct memories, where we set all diagonal elements \(s^{\mu \mu} := 0\) for convenience.
+While the similarities are symmetric, it is worth noting that the “most similar” relationship induced by these scores may not be symmetric.
+This is similar to the disheartening fact that you have only a 1/2 chance of being the best friend of your best friend, even though the friendship is mutual.
+This probability can be justified by:

-\[{\tt Pr}\left[s^{\nu\mu} = \max_{\omega}s^{\nu\omega} \big | s^{\mu\nu} = \max_{\omega}s^{\mu\omega}\right] ={\tt Pr}\left[\max_{\omega\neq\mu}s^{\nu\omega} \leq \max_{\omega}s^{\mu\omega}\right]\approx \frac{1}{2},\]where \(s^{\mu\nu} = s^{\nu\mu}\) and the number of friends (\(M\)) is large.
-We also need to assume large \(N\) so that the similarity scores \(s^{\mu\nu}\) can be seen as taking continuous value, which ensures the chance of two pairs of items having the same similarity score is almost zero.
+\[{\tt Pr}\left[s^{\nu\mu} = \max_{\omega}s^{\nu\omega} \big | s^{\mu\nu} = \max_{\omega}s^{\mu\omega}\right] ={\tt Pr}\left[\max_{\omega\neq\mu}s^{\nu\omega} \leq \max_{\omega}s^{\mu\omega}\right]\approx \frac{1}{2},\]where \(s^{\mu \nu} = s^{\nu \mu}\) and the number of friends (\(M\)) is large.
+Additionally, we assume a large \(N\) so that the similarity scores \(s^{\mu \nu}\) can be treated as continuous values, ensuring that the chance of two pairs of items having the same similarity score is almost zero.

 Modified from Figure 1 in Naim et al. (2020).
 Left: a symmetric similarity matrix among 16 items retained in memory.
 Warmer color indicate a higher similarity score.
 Black circles and red circles indicate the highest and the second highest similarity scores in each row, respectively.
 Right: the recall process as a deterministic walk among items stored in memory.
 Black arrows indicate moving to the most similar item, and red arrows indicate moving to the second most similar item when the memory of the current item is just triggered by its most similar one.
 The recall path starting from the item 1: 1 → 14 → 10 → 7 → 6 → 12 → 16 → 10 → 14 → 1 → 13 → 5 → 11 → 12 → 16 … (cycle).

 How many unique items can be retrieved in such a recall process?
-Each time we move back to an already recalled item \(\mu\) from a newly recalled item \(\nu\), the next item to be retrieved is a new item only when \(\mu\) is the initial item and never visited by the transit from other items.
-This is because if \(\mu\) is not the initial item, assuming its first retrieval is \(u\) → \(\mu\) → \(w\), then either \(s^{\mu w}\) or \(s^{\mu u}\) must be the maximum in the row \(s^{\mu ~\cdot}\).
-This implies there are only two cases for its subsequent retrieval:
+Each time we return to a previously recalled item \(\mu\) from a newly recalled item \(\nu\), the next item to be retrieved is considered new only if \(\mu\) is the initial item, and has not been visited through transitions from other items.
+This is because if \(\mu\) is not the initial item or has already been retrieved in a previous transition, such as \(u\) → \(\mu\) → \(w\), with \(u \neq \nu\), then either (a) \(s^{\mu w}\) is the maximum in the row \(s^{\mu \cdot}\), or (b) \(s^{\mu u}\) is the largest and \(s^{\mu w}\) is the second largest elements in the row \(s^{\mu \cdot}\).
+As a result, there are only two possible scenarios for the subsequent retrieval after revisiting such an item \(\mu\):

-Thus, to count the number of unique items recalled, we need to know the probability \(p_r\) of returning to an already recalled item \(\mu\) from a newly recalled item \(\nu\), and the probability \(p_{\ell}\) of the subsequent retrieval being the case 1.
-These probabilities is difficult to analyze since the similarity scores are not independent.
-Romani et al. (2013) prove that the correlations between similarity scores are negligible in the limit of very sparse memory representation (\(f\ll 1\)).
-However, I do not understand how independence is justified and why their Gaussian approximation \(\tilde{s}^{\mu\nu} = zm_\mu m_\nu\)which holds original first- and second-order statistics is valid.
-In principle, we can compare the joint probability with the products of two marginal probabilities, and show that when \(Nf\) is a constant, they are asymptotically equivalent as \(N\) grows.
-Hence, at least in some sparse limit, the similarity scores in each row can be asymptotically independent of each other.
+Thus, in order to determine the number of unique items recalled, we need to understand the probability, \(p_r\), of returning to an already recalled item \(\mu\) from a newly recalled item \(\nu\), and the probability, \(p_{\ell}\), of encountering case 1 where the subsequent retrieval leads to a loop.
+Analyzing these probabilities is challenging due to the interdependencies among the similarity scores.
+While Romani et al. (2013) demonstrate that the correlations between similarity scores become negligible in the limit of very sparse memory representation (\(f\ll 1\)), I am unsure about the justification for assuming independence and the validity of their Gaussian approximation, \(s^{\mu\nu} \approx zm_\mu m_\nu\), which preserves the original first- and second-order statistics.
+In principle, we can compare the joint probability with the product of the two marginal probabilities and demonstrate that, as \(N\) grows, they become asymptotically equivalent when \(Nf\) is a constant.
+This suggests that, at least in a sparse limit, the similarity scores within each row can be treated as asymptotically independent of one another.

 \[p = p_rp_{\ell} \approx \frac{1}{3M}\]The recall process is thereby similar to the famous “birthday paradox.”
 Suppose that we have a group of \(M\) randomly chosen people with uniformly distributed birthdays.
 We ask them to enter a room one by one, until a pair of people in the room have the same birthday.
-The probability of two people sharing the same birthday is \(p.\) And the expected number of people in the room at the end of the process equals the expected number of unique memories recalled.
+The probability of two people sharing the same birthday is \(p\).
+The expected number of people in the room at the end of the process is equivalent to the expected number of unique memories recalled.

-\[\begin{aligned}{\tt Pr}[R \geq k] & = (1-p)(1-2p)\cdots(1-(k-2)p)\\ & \approx e^{-p\sum_{j=1}^{k-2}j} \approx e^{-pk^2/2}\end{aligned}\]for \(k \ll M\) and \(1\ll M\).
+\[\begin{aligned}{\tt Pr}[R \geq k] & = \left(1-p\right)\cdot\left(1-2p\right)\cdot\cdots\cdot\left(1-(k-2)p\right)\\ & \approx e^{-p\sum_{j=1}^{k-2}j} \approx e^{-pk^2/2}.\end{aligned}\]This approximation holds when \(k \ll M\) and \(1\ll M\).
 When \(M\) is finite, and \(k\) is large, this probability decays exponentially.
-Thus the expectation under this probability distribution is dominant by small \(k\) where the above approximation is valid.
+Therefore, when considering the expectation under this probability distribution, it is dominated by small \(k\) where the above approximation is valid.
 The expectation of \(R\) can be asymptotically calculated as

-\[\langle R\rangle = \sum_{k=1}^{\infty} k\cdot {\tt Pr}[R=k] = \sum_{k=1}^{\infty} {\tt Pr}[R \geq k] \approx \frac{1}{\sqrt{p}}\int_{0}^{\infty}e^{-pk^2/2} \mathrm d(\sqrt{p}k) = \frac{1}{2}\sqrt{2\pi/p}.\]Substituting \(p = 1/(3M)\) yields
+\[\langle R\rangle = \sum_{k=1}^{\infty} k\cdot {\tt Pr}[R=k] = \sum_{k=1}^{\infty} {\tt Pr}[R \geq k] \approx \frac{1}{\sqrt{p}}\int_{0}^{\infty}e^{-pk^2/2} \mathrm d(\sqrt{p}k) = \frac{1}{2}\sqrt{2\pi/p}.\]By substituting \(p = 1/(3M)\), we obtain:

-\[\langle R \rangle \approx \sqrt{3\pi M /2}.\]Hence, both the exponent (\(\theta = 1/2\)) and the coefficient (\(d=\sqrt{3\pi/2}\) ) of the obtained power law are consequences of a “birthday paradox” of the assumed recall process, where the mental state deterministically travels from one memory to its most similar or second most similar memories, and eventually ends with a cycle when colliding with some visited memory.
+\[\langle R \rangle \approx \sqrt{3\pi M /2}.\]Thus, both the exponent (\(\theta = 1/2\)) and the coefficient (\(d=\sqrt{3\pi/2}\) ) of the observed power law are consequences of the “birthday paradox” inherent in the assumed recall process.
+In this process, the mental state deterministically travels from one memory to its most similar or second most similar memories and eventually ends with a cycle when encountering a previously visited memory.